 Disappearance of Amelia Earhart

 Amelia Earhart was a beloved and exceptionally famous aviatrix.
 She was a dynamic go-getter and record-setter.
-Therefore, when she attempted to be the first person to fly around the world, it was a highly publicized event.
-It was not as highly publicized as her disappearance, however, which went on to become one of the most famous mysteries of all time.
+Therefore, it became a highly publicized event when she attempted to be the first person to fly around the world.
+However, her disappearance went on to become one of the most famous mysteries of all time.

 Unsolved Famous Mysteries

 There is something sad about famous mysteries like these going unsolved.
-That may be why each of these mysteries has been written about, made into movies and talked about since they occurred.
-There is something discomforting about a sad story going unsolved.
-We would like to see all the heroes’ deaths avenged, and we would like their bodies to have a proper burial.
-We would like to know the fate of families just trying to make their way in strange new lands.
+That may be why each of these mysteries has been written about, made into movies, and talked about since they occurred.
+We would like to see their families find closure.
+Most importantly, we want to know exactly what happened.

 Amelia Earhart Biography, retrieved 8/28/10.